About Wisconsin Northwest Heritage Passage

 • The Arts in Hand Gallery was opened in 2013.

 Below is the current Board of Directors.
 Board members are elected at the annual general membership meeting held each October.
-They are volunteers who help promote the organization, make financial decisions, maintain the website and social media, and publish a quarterly newsletter.
+They are volunteers who help promote the organization, make financial decisions, and guide the direction of the organization.